saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README.md

     Please refer the below link for more details.

     https://cloud.google.com/sql/docs/
+## Pre-Requisites
+#### CloudCenter
+- CloudCenter 5.0.1 and above
+- Knowledge on how to use CloudCenter

-## Where to Download the service bundles
+## Download the service bundles

  Step 1 : Download the Service Bundle zip from [here](https://wwwin-github.cisco.com/CloudCenterSuite/Content-Factory/raw/master/Databases/GoogleSQL/WorkloadManager/ServiceBundle/googlesql.zip).